parthbyt/Eraksha-Project-By-Parth-Agrawal-and-Harsh-Agrawal/README.md

 ### Requirements

-- Python 3 is reuired.
+- Python 3 is required.
 Python 2 will not work.
 - Install requirements ```pip install -r requirements.txt ```
 - Install Chrome.
 Other browsers may work.